Change Name Servers

 Finding out your new name servers

 The new name servers you’ll need to enter depend on your new host.
-The best way to know is to search your host’s help section or to contact their support.
+The best way to find out is to search your host’s help section or to contact their support.
 This is a list of name servers for popular hosts:

 Note: To point your domain to a site hosted with GoDaddy, you’ll need to follow these instructions instead.